snowmania96/retest/README.md

 The goal of the cache is to always return the most recent value the API has delivered.

 To check your solution you can run `cargo test`, which runs a simple (non exhaustive) test on your implementation.
+Feel free to add more tests if you think important cases are not covered.
 Please try to not use any additional crates as dependencies.

+To submit a solution open a PR like you would usually do it.